 It may be small, but there is a downside to using Neteller.

 In the interests of being honest and fair, we always try to give you both sides to a story.
 With Neteller, there are a few disadvantages, but there certainly aren’t all that many:

 - Fairly high deposit fees – Compared with a number of other online payment providers, Neteller deposit fees are a little on the steep side.
 In fact, they range from as little as 1% to as much as 7%.

 - Restricted withdrawal options – Deposit options are vast, but the withdrawal options are very limited.
 They include bank draft, bank transfer, member wire, money transfer or Net+ prepaid Mastercard.

 - Limited service in the US and Canada – There are also a number of other countries where the service is severely restricted.

-Not too many disadvantages, but the high cost of making deposits and withdrawals is obviously going to put a lot of Forex traders off.
-For anybody still interested in picking a Neteller Forex broker, let’s see if we can answer some of the most common questions Neteller clients ask.
+Not too many disadvantages, then, but the high cost of making deposits and withdrawals is obviously going to put a lot of Forex traders off.
+For anybody still interested in picking a Neteller Forex broker, let’s see if we can answer some of the most common questions Neteller clients ask…

 Q: How do I go about verifying my bank account?